johandry/presto-docker/compose/README.md

 # Environment variables for the container

 All the environment variables are defined in the files `compose/env/*.env`.
 There is one file for the coordinator environments (`coordinator.env`), for the workers environments (`worker.env`) and for both (`presto.env`).
 There may be other environment variables files for other services such as `mysql.env`

 Some variables are defined in the file `.env` but those usually do not change.
+And, other variables are set in the `docker-compose.yaml` file in the section `environment` of any service, again, these variables may not change.

 ## Required variables for **every node**